Infant Respiratory Disorders- Overview and Practice Questions Vector

 51. What is the clinical presentation of Meconium Aspiration Syndrome?

-Usually term or post-term infants, maybe meconium staining, low APGAR scores, quick onset of respiratory distress, breath sounds are diminished and rales, and AP diameter is increased.
+Infants with MAS are typically term or post-term, may have meconium staining, low APGAR scores, rapid onset of respiratory distress, diminished breath sounds, rales, and an increased AP diameter.

 52. What will the chest x-ray show for Meconium Aspiration Syndrome?

-Patchy atelectasis, hyper-expansion, opacity in severe cases, and looks like bacterial pneumonia.
+A chest x-ray in MAS reveals patchy atelectasis, hyper-expansion, opacity in severe cases, and findings similar to bacterial pneumonia.

 53. What is the treatment for Meconium Aspiration Syndrome?

-54. What is the complications of Meconium Aspiration Syndrome?
+54. What are the complications of Meconium Aspiration Syndrome?

 55. What is neonatal apnea?

-When infant stops breathing effort for >20 seconds, or any pause in breathing long enough for signs of bradycardia, cyanosis, or both in an infant younger than 37 weeks.
+Neonatal apnea is defined as the cessation of breathing for >20 seconds or any pause in breathing long enough to cause bradycardia, cyanosis, or both in an infant younger than 37 weeks gestation.

 56. What is the clinical presentation of neonatal apnea?